Skip to main content

 A man standing at a microphone in front of graphics for APD and Gallery of Fluid Motion

-The top-ranked video and poster entries will be designated as Milton Van Dyke or Gallery of Fluid Motion Winners and subsequently get an invitation to publish their work in the September 2026 issue of the Physical Review Fluids.
+The top-ranked video and poster entries will be designated as Milton Van Dyke or Gallery of Fluid Motion Winners and subsequently get an invitation to publish their work in the September 2027 issue of the Physical Review Fluids.
 All winners will receive a certificate from APS and an Album of Fluid Motion.
 In addition, Milton Van Dyke awardees are granted prizes at the DFD meeting as part of their recognition.

 Submissions

-For questions regarding your submission, please contact the APS virtual events team.
+Please review the submission requirements, and for questions, please contact the APS virtual events team.

 Previous years’ entries and winners can be viewed on the Gallery of Fluid Motion website.